 Here are some of the most common dishes in Japan that are either always vegan or easy to prepare that way:

 Edamame (pronounced Ehdah-mah-may, with the accent on the first syllable) is the Japanese word for soybeans.
 It’s probably the most popular side-dish or appetizer in Japan.
 Nearly every bar in the country offers edamame.
 Just like English peas, soybeans grow in an inedible pod, each typically containing three to five beans.
 A soybean is two or three times bigger than an English pea.
 Because soybeans contain some fat, they’ve got a richer, deeper flavor than peas.
-In restaurants, soybeans are sometimes steamed and served in the pod, which you’d pop open like peanuts in the shell.
-Other times the pod is removed and they’re served in a small dish, alongside dipping sauce, and eaten with chopsticks.
+Japanese restaurants often serve steamed soybeans still in the pod, which you pop open like you’re shelling peanuts.
+Other times they’re served pre-shelled in a small dish, alongside dipping sauce, and eaten with chopsticks.

 Seasoned cucumber runs neck-and-neck with edamame as Japan’s most popular appetizer or bar food.
-And like edamame, it’s one of the few items you can get while eating out that’s all but guaranteed to be vegan.
-This dish is always made fresh.
+And like edamame, it’s one of the few items you can get while eating out that’s invariably vegan.
 The chef cuts a piece of cucumber into strips, roughs up the skin so it’ll absorb the seasoning, and then adds tamari and sesame oil.
 That’s all there is to it.
-It’s a cheap and easy appetizer or beer accompaniment that’s remarkably healthy.
+It’s a cheap and healthy appetizer or beer accompaniment that’s always served fresh.

 Ramen is to modern-day Japan what hamburgers were to 1970s America.
-You’d be hard-pressed to find a cheap or mid-priced lunch spot in Japan that doesn’t offer steaming bowls of ramen.
+Most cheap and mid-priced lunch spots in Japan offer steaming bowls of ramen.

 Traditional ramen caught on because it’s satisfying, filling, and made from the cheapest ingredients: fried noodles, meat stock, a few vegetables, and lots of salt.
 It has become a ubiquitous food for impoverished American college students because it’s filling, can be prepared in minutes, and you can find three cups for a dollar in many discount stores.

 But ramen doesn’t have to be cheap and made from inferior ingredients.
 It can be both nutritious and gourmet.
-The fried noodles can be upgraded to whole grain, and a quality vegetable broth can be used in place of scary dehydrated meat powder.
+Just replace the fried white noodles with whole grain, and use a quality vegetable broth instead of the scary dehydrated meat powder.
 Any vegetarian Japanese cookbook will feature at least one vegan ramen recipe.

-One of the most popular vegetables in Japan, sweet potatoes make a perfect side dish.
-They’re typically baked whole at relatively low heat for about an hour, then peeled prior to serving.
-They are a terrific accompaniment to rice, and are loaded with beta carotene and other nutrients.
+One of the most popular vegetables in Japan, baked sweet potatoes make a perfect side dish.
+Sweet potatoes contain no fat and they are rich in beta carotene and other nutrients.
+Just peel and eat.

 Sushi is one of the fussiest cuisines imaginable, and as the movie Jiro Dreams of Sushi memorably recounts, novice Japanese chefs spend years apprenticing to sushi masters.
 But the simplest sushi dish, the nori roll, is something anyone can master in minutes.
 You simply put a sheet of nori on a sushi mat, spread on some sushi rice, put a line of chopped vegetables running across the center of the sheet, and then use the mat to roll the thing up (sealing things up by moistening where the two ends of nori join together).
 Once you’ve got your roll, you use a serrated knife to slice off pieces about two centimeters wide.
 The most common vegan fillings include avocado, cucumber, roasted pumpkin, and pickled radish.

 You can buy vegan sushi at most natural food stores.
 Any sushi restaurant will be happy to make it for you as well (although their rice may be seasoned with dashi.)
-The trouble with vegan sushi sold by non-vegan restaurants is it’s almost invariably overpriced.
+Unfortunately, outside of Japan, restaurant sushi is typically way overpriced.
 Almost no food is cheaper to make than vegan sushi but restaurants generally charge nearly the same price that they do for sushi made with expensive cuts of fish.

 Nato (Rhymes with Domo Arigato Mr. Roboto)

-Fermented chopped soybeans with a little tamari or shoyu mixed in.
-These are sold in every Japanese grocery.
+Every Japanese grocery carries nato in its refrigerated section (near the tofu).
+Nato is a minimalist dish consisting entirely of fermented chopped soybeans.
+When sold in groceries, it invariably comes with a packet of tamari or shoyu.
 The seasoning packs of pre-made nato may contain fish ingredients, but vegan tamari or shoyu can be used instead.
 The nato itself is always vegan.

 Vegan Japanese meals may be tough to find, but desserts couldn’t be easier.
 That’s because the most beloved sweet in Japan is a rice dough and red bean concoction called mochi (pronounced: moehchee, with neither syllable accented).
 Mochi is nearly always vegan, and most varieties of mochi have a lot less sugar than typical western desserts.
-Serving sizes are saner too, since the typical piece of mochi can be eaten in one to three bites.
+Serving sizes are saner too, since the typical piece of mochi is small enough to eat in one to three bites.

 Whether you’re in or outside of Japan, vegan Japanese food is tough to find.
-So vegan dining enthusiasts will want to know about macrobiotic and shojin-ryori meals.
+So vegan dining enthusiasts will want to know about macrobiotic meals.

-Macrobiotics is a style of eating invented in the 1930s by George Oshawa and subsequently popularized in the 1960s by Michio Kushi.
-As both Oshawa and Kushi were Japanese, the sensibilities of macrobiotic cuisine is Japanese as well.
-While macrobiotic meals usually feature fish, if that’s omitted pretty much everything else is vegan, since macrobiotic principles shun meat, eggs, and dairy products.
+George Ohsawa invented the macrobiotics concept in the 1930s.
+Michio Kushi popularized macrobiotics in the 1960s, and the cuisine gained an enthusiastic following worldwide.
+As both Oshawa and Kushi were Japanese, the sensibilities of macrobiotic cuisine are Japanese as well.
+Although macrobiotic meals usually feature fish, everything else is vegan since macrobiotic principles shun meat, eggs, and dairy products.
+This means you can always get a terrific and well-balanced macrobiotic meal simply by refraining from ordering fish.

 One virtue of macrobiotics is that its meals invariably feature brown rice, as opposed to white rice that is the default choice in Japan.
-Macrobiotic meals are often served in bento boxes, which usually have five or six compartments.
+Macrobiotic meals often come in bento boxes, or similarly-styled trays that have five or six compartments.
 A typical vegan macrobiotic meal might include some grilled tofu as an entree, plus sides of sweet potato, hijiki seaweed, pickled vegetables, adzuki beans, and some squash.
 Eaten once a week, I think it’s one of the healthiest and tastiest change-of-pace lunches you could have.

 Gourmet all-vegan Japanese restaurants are rare, but there might be one near you.
 Some well-known ones include: Kajitsu in New York City, Shojin in Los Angeles, Cha-Ya in San Francisco and Berkeley, and Zen Japan in Australia.